PGEHackathon/data/README.md

 ### Coordination and Student Engagement: Rowan Halliday, Heba Abdel-Rahim, Gabby Banales, and Stacia Miller

-### Appreciate to the Hildebrand Department of Petroleum and Geosystems Engineering for their great support of the Energy AI Hackathon
+### Appreciation to the Hildebrand Department of Petroleum and Geosystems Engineering for their great support of the Energy AI Hackathon

 ___